williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a new configuration text option called "text.openNewTypeText" (defaults to "Open new type").
 - Added a new configuration text option called "text.clearExistingDataText" (defaults to "Clear existing data").
 - Added a new configuration text option called "text.browseButtonText" (defaults to "Browse").
+- Added a new configuration text option called "text.saveButtonText" (defaults to "Save").
+- Added a new configuration text option called "text.resetButtonText" (defaults to "Reset").

 #### **Public Functions:**
 - Added a new public function called "getActiveView()", which returns the active view name for a specific element ID instance.